Skip to main content

 Fix:

-3. If missing, install the plugin and restart the node
+3. If missing, install the matching-version plugin and restart the node.

-4. Verify the plugin version matches your OpenSearch version exactly
+4. Confirm the plugin version equals your OpenSearch version exactly.

 Connection refused on port 9200

-Cause: Collector cannot reach OpenSearch at the configured address.
+Cause: The Collector cannot reach OpenSearch at the configured address.

 Fix: